Strykar/GPON/README.md

-Some notes on the HSGQ / ODI GPON SFP.
+Some notes and firmware for the HSGQ / ODI GPON SFP.

 You are likely here for the Prometheus collector and Grafana dashboard.
 See https://github.com/Anime4000/RTL960x/issues/99#issuecomment-1911530327